The history of rag slate, or Delabole slate

 How to install a rag slate roof

-Traditionally rag or Delabole slate would have been nailed directly to the rafters (hence why traditional rag slate roofs have rafters that are smaller yet closer together then battened roofs).
-However, it has become more common over the years to nail them to roofing batten, which helps speed up what was a laborious process.
+Traditionally rag slate (Delabole slate) would have been nailed directly to the rafters.
+This is why traditional rag slate roofs have small, closely set rafters, rather than battened roofs which have more widely spaced rafters).
+However, nowadays, it has become more common to nail the slate to roofing battens.
+This quickens what was a laborious process, saving the roofers’ time and saving you money!

-Unlike regular slate, rag slate is all different sizes and often second-hand slate, sorting the rag slate has to be done before any roofing, as the different size categories determine the number of courses the roofer can do in the select category.
+Unlike regular slate, rag slate comes in all different shapes and sizes, giving each tile a unique and individual quality.
+Sometimes second-hand slates can be used.
+Slate is so durable and tough; if an old roof needs replacing, the tiles can be repurposed and recycled!
+Not only is this a more sustainable and environmentally-conscious practice, but it also saves a lot of money on buying new building materials.
+This is why sorting the rag slates has to be done before any roofing, as the different size categories determine the number of courses the roofer can do in the select category.

-The two things to be wary of when rag slating is the coverage i.e the degree to which the next slate and/or course cover any holes in the slate.
+There are two things to be wary of when rag slating.
+The first is the coverage, that is, the degree of which the next slate and/or course, covers any holes in the slate.
 This should always be a minimum of 3’inches and the kick.
 If an adequate kick isn’t provided (where the eaves slate and bottom course meets gutter/wallplate) this will result in the next courses of slate “kicking” which can allow windblown rain to enter the roof.

 Trips and tours to the quarry at Delabole can still be arranged, and you can see the slate as it is quarried.